Disclaimer: Nothing's mine.

 'I made them.'
 Fleur leant her head to one side then flicked her wand.

-Harry's glasses vanished and everything further away than her face turned to a blur.
+Harry's glasses vanished and everything further away than her face became a blur.
 Cool metal settled back on the bridge of his nose and the waterfall shifted back into focus.